wdehoog/hutspot-ubports/docs/operating/recommended.md

  * Edit the Set
  * Delete The Set

 For more see the [Spotify WebAPI docs](https://developer.spotify.com/documentation/web-api/reference/browse/get-recommendations/).

+### Export/Import
+The current Recommendation Sets (name, linked Playlist, Seeds and Attributes) are saved in- and loaded from the configuration file.
+They can also be exported (saved) and imported (loaded).
+This is done using the Content-Hub mechanism.
+Selecting the FileManager as the source or destination allows you to use previously saved data.
+Note that this does not save the recommended tracks but only the (maximum five) Seeds and Attributes.
+(This option is probably not very useful but I wanted to see how Content-Hub works.)

+Use the buttons on the Page Header to start these actions.

 ## Recommended
 This page is used to edit the seeds and attribtes of a Recommendation Set.